MikelMNJ/starter-app/README.md

 * Create state by creating *Context* for our app.
 * Set up the ability to use that context with a *useStore* variable.
 * Create `useSelector()` and `useDispatch()` hooks found in *helpers/stateHelpers.js* with *useStore*.
-* Import all reducers from the *slices* folder and store in the `reducers = {}` object &mdash; think of this as an object containing all our slices.
+* Import all reducers from the *modules* folder and store in the `reducers = {}` object &mdash; think of this as an object containing all our modules.
 * Loop through all reducers asking for their initial state object.
-* Loop through all reducers and combine them, as functions, letting each manage their own "slice" of state.
+* Loop through all reducers and combine them, as functions, letting each manage their own "module" of state.
 * Add any middelware/afterware to appropriate arrays.
 * Call modified `useReducerWithWares()` to get the complete state object, execute wares as well as get the dispatch function.
-* Memoize the array to prevent every subscribed component from updating if it's "slice" hasn't been updated.
+* Memoize the array to prevent every subscribed component from updating if it's "module" hasn't been updated.
 * Pass the final `{ state, dispatch }` object to the `<AppContext.Provider />`.
 * Wrap `<App />` in *index.js* with `<AppProvider />`